Home

 The signs of Manic Depression affect about 6 million men and women in the United States alone (3%) Millions more from around the world suffer with the manic depressive disorder, usually requiring a lifetime of treatment.

-Also known as Bipolar Disorder or Manic Depressive disorder, Manic Depression consists of episodes of varying intensity, of both depression as well as the mania symptoms of an elevated mood, with often quite serious swings in thought and dangerous behavior.
+-Also known as Bipolar Disorder or Manic Depressive Disorder, Manic Depression consists of episodes of varying intensity, or both depression as well as the mania symptoms of an elevated mood, with often quite serious swings in thought and dangerous behavior.

 _______________